alexisInSAR/EZ-InSAR/MIESAR_BIN/docs/guide_new_sensors.md

 # Some guidelines to add a new sensors
 ***

-## If the sensors is in Spotlight or StripMap (and different than ALOS2)
+## If the sensor is in Spotlight or StripMap (and different than ALOS2)

 ### 1. In GUIMIESAR.m